Anatomy

 When you install an app, Suji:- Renders the app’s compose file with your form input (API keys, channel tokens, subdomain…).

-- Ships the rendered compose to the VM via the cloud-agent.
+- Ships the rendered compose to your VM over the encrypted management channel.

 - Runs